Adam-Calleja/Analysis-of-UK-School-Performance/README.md

 You can learn more about conda environments in the [Managing Environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment) section of the conda documentation.

-NOTE: use https://github.com/mbeyeler/opencv-machine-learning/blob/master/README.md?plain=1 as a guide.

 # Getting the latest code

 If you followed all of the instructions above:

 - forked the repo.
 - cloned the repo.
-added the `ubstream` remote repository.
+added the `upstream` remote repository.

 then you can always grab the latest code by running a git pull: